kopanicakova/HINTS_precond/README.md

 		- python3 -u hints_test_HINTSgmg_sampled_k.py   --epochs 50000000 --force_retrain false --recreate_data false --only_train false --num_samples_total 10000 --num_samples 10000 --dofs_don 8  --num_basis_functions 128 --k_sigma 6

-		- To obtain alternative configurations of HINTS-Jacobi-MG, please explore different values of parameters for --dofs_don, --num_samples, --num_basis_functions, and --k_sigmas.
-This will require you to create different datasets as well as to train deepOnets, which might of course take a considerable amount of time.
+To obtain alternative configurations of HINTS-Jacobi-MG, please explore different values of parameters for --dofs_don, --num_samples, --num_basis_functions, and --k_sigmas.
+This will require you to create different datasets as well as to train deepOnets.

-The typical run time for the examples with 74,712 dofs (sampled dataset and pre-trained DeepONet) is < 1 min per experiment.
-The bigger problems might take a longer time to run.

 ## Dislaimer
 This code was developed for research purposes only.
 The authors make no warranties, express or implied, regarding its suitability for any particular purpose or its performance.